MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/country-region-availability.md

 Due to local laws and regulations, some Business Voice features, specifically Calling Plans and the Getting Started Wizard, are available only in certain countries and regions.
 Whether these features are available in your tenant's location determines whether you can set up Business Voice on your own, or if you need help from a Microsoft partner or reseller.

-In countries and regions **with** support for Calling Plans and the Getting Started Wizard, you can buy Business Voice directly from Microsoft and set it up on your own, transfer phone numbers to Microsoft 365, and manage your phone numbers in Microsoft 365.
+In countries and regions **with** support for Calling Plans and the Getting Started Wizard, you can buy Business Voice from Microsoft, then set up or transfer your existing phone numbers to Microsoft.
+Doing this will let you manage all of your phone numbers in Microsoft 365.
 After your move to Business Voice is finished:

 - Microsoft 365 becomes your telephone provider.
 Long distance and toll-free charges are billed directly by Microsoft.
 - You no longer need to subscribe to a third-party telephone provider to manage your phone numbers.
 - You no longer need any on-premises telephony equipment (other than end-user devices such as desk phones).

+If your tenant is located in a country or region that supports Calling Plans and the Getting Started Wizard, check out [What do I need to buy to use Microsoft 365 Business Voice with Calling Plan?](what-to-buy.md).

 In countries and regions **without** support for Calling Plans and the Getting Started Wizard, you need to purchase Business Voice from a Microsoft partner or reseller.
 After you've purchased Business Voice, you need to then work with your partner or reseller and your third-party telephone provider to set up Direct Routing between your on-premises telephony hardware and Microsoft 365.